paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-341-acquisition-of-services-generally.md

 (5) **Service acquisition portfolio groups.—** — The term “service acquisition portfolio groups” means the groups identified in Department of Defense Instruction 5000.74, Defense Acquisition of Services (January 5, 2016) or successor guidance.

-(6) **Staff augmentation contracts.—** — The term “staff augmentation contracts” means services contracts for personnel who are physically present in a Government work space on a full-time or permanent part-time basis, for the purpose of advising on, providing support to, or assisting a Government agency in the performance of the agency’s missions, including authorized personal services contracts (as that term is defined in section 4505(g)(5) 1 of this title).
+(6) **Staff augmentation contracts.—** — The term “staff augmentation contracts” means services contracts for personnel who are physically present in a Government work space on a full-time or permanent part-time basis, for the purpose of advising on, providing support to, or assisting a Government agency in the performance of the agency’s missions, including authorized personal services contracts.

 (7) **Simplified acquisition threshold.—** — The term “simplified acquisition threshold” has the meaning given the term in [section 134 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section134&num=0&edition=prelim).